tlverse/causalglm/README.md

 2. Conditional odds ratio (OR) between two binary variables.
 (Causal semiparametric logistic regression)
 3. Conditional relative risk (RR) for nonnegative outcomes and a binary treatment.
 (Causal semiparametric log-linear relative-risk regression)
 4. Conditional treatment-specific mean (TSM) for categorical treatments.
 (Only supported nonparametrically with causalRobustGLM)
+5. Conditional average treatment effect among the treated (Only supported nonparametrically with causalRobustGLM)
-5. Using causalRobustGLM with lower dimensional formula arguments, you can also learn marginal structural models for the CATE, CATT and RR.
+6. Using causalRobustGLM with lower dimensional formula arguments, you can also learn marginal structural models for the CATE, CATT and RR.

 Each estimand can be modeled with a user-specified parametric model that is either assumed correct (`causalGLM` and `causalGLMnet`) or as an approximation, i.e. working model, of the nonparametric true estimand (`causalRobustGLM`).
 The former approach provides interpretable estimates and correct inference only when the parametric model is correct, and the latter approach provides interpretable estimates and nonparametrically correct inference even when the parametric model is incorrect.